wu000210/deck-starter/README.md

 # Deck

-This repository contains a completed version of the Deck of Cards example.

 ## Objective
 For this exercise you will be practicing creating HTML using PHP array and loops by generating and displaying cards from a standard deck on the page.